-- The analysis and application of the anatomy and physiology of the human body in massage therapy.
+- Analyze and apply the anatomy and physiology of the human body in massage therapy.

-- The assessment of clients’ soft tissue condition, joint quality and function, muscle strength, and range of motion.
+- Assess clients’ soft tissue condition, joint quality and function, muscle strength, and range of motion.

-- The analysis of client medical histories, stress, pain, and/or injury in determining the most effective massage techniques.
+- Analyze clients’ medical history, stress, pain, and/or injury in determining the most effective massage techniques.

-- The massaging and kneading of muscles, connective tissue, tendons, ligaments, and skin to provide treatment for medical conditions, injuries, or wellness maintenance.
+- Massage and knead of muscles, connective tissue, tendons, ligaments, and skin to provide treatment for medical conditions, injuries, or wellness maintenance.

-- The application of advanced massage skills to safely and efficiently adapt massage therapy sessions to individual client needs.
+- Apply advanced massage skills to safely and efficiently adapt massage therapy sessions to individual client needs.

-- The use of high ethical standards, codes of conduct, customer service, and clear communication when working with clients.
+- Use high ethical standards, codes of conduct, customer service, and clear communication when working with clients.